Haunted Things To Do In Gettysburg Pennsylvania: Ghost Tours And Paranormal History

 I made a big mistake with booking my ghost tours.
 Yup, more than one.
 I booked all three of my ghost tours back-to-back-to-back with Gettysburg Ghost Tour Company (located right across from O'Rourkes Family Eatery).
 All the tours were provided by the same tour guide with the same sites and stories visited.
 Oops!

 Pro Tip!
 If you are doing more than one walking ghost tour, choose different companies and have fun!
+Try to avoid National Chained Ghost Tour Franchises and look for locals that are providing the tours.
+But worry not because all of my recommendations fit this criteria.

-After your ghost tour(s), return to the Farnsworth House (which will be a major stop on most tours as well).
-I would unfold one last late-night investigation or enjoy the outdoor bar on site because of so many reportings of paranormal encounters by Farnworth's guests.
 Some have seen Confederate Soldiers manifesting in the attic, the location of their demise.
 And of course, the Farnsworth House was a makeshift hospital with so many operations performed that blood pooled into a red lake in the basement, dripping down on Gettysburg residents sheltering from the fight.

 Some of the experiences we encountered here were a shadow figure that presented for several moments before walking away from our group and disappearing on the main level of the original house.
-(The house has been added on through the years so try to get a room in the original part of the house).
+The house has been added on through the years so try to get a room in the original part of the house.
 My room and the stairway leading up to the attic on the second level had some SRS Camera readings and someone, maybe the Confederate Soldiers that passed in the attic, were making themselves known.

 Day 4: Breakfast and Hershey's Chocolate Factory?